How to Sell Your Home in the Spring

 It might sound a bit odd to begin packing so early, but chances are you have accumulated a lot of stuff.
 The more items you pack away (and remove from the property) the more space the home will have and the better it will look to prospective consumers.
 If you wait, you could run the risk of your home not showing well, which is definitely counter-productive to getting an offer and closing the deal.

 Wrap up excess plates, fixtures and appliances right away.
-Start sorting items in your storage areas such as attics, closets, basements and the garage.
+Start sorting items in your storage areas such as attics, closets, basements and the garage for organization.
 Many items that found their way to storage are probably not important for your everyday life and you might be able to donate, give away, sell, or discard.
 If you have packaged up a lot of your possessions, you might want to decide if a hiring a storage facility to keep the items is a smart move.

 Inspect Your Home